TyreeBartoletti/fhevm-react-template/INTEGRATION_COMPLETE.md

 ### 3. Structure Alignment

-The examples now follow the structure defined in next.md:
+The examples now follow the specified structure:

 ```
 src/